 Alien vs. Aliens isn’t going away.
-Much like The Terminator vs. T2, the vested interests on either side are nerd-encampments that have ballooned into nerd platoons with full hierarchies and codified handshakes, but at least there aren’t any palisades blocking the arteries between the first and second entries in either franchise.
+Much like The Terminator vs. T2, the vested interests on either side are nerd-encampments that have ballooned into nerd platoons with full hierarchies and codified handshakes, but at least there aren’t any palisades blocking the channels between the first and second entries in either franchise.
 Most of the cases are not exclusionary, but merely preferential – “Alien is better than Aliens, but Aliens is a close-second”.
 We aren’t dealing with the Red Sox and the Yankees here; fans of any of these films can still lay down their arms and bond over their relatively evolved blockbuster taste.
-And they’re correct; all four films are, at minimum, very good science fiction showcases that toe and in some cases dances around the line between action and horror.
+And they’re correct; all four films are, at minimum, very good science fiction showcases that toe and in some cases dance around the line between action and horror.
 Continue reading

 This being the first of two reviews of David Bowie’s most prominent on-screen roles.